Binary Classification from Positive-Confidence Data: Conclusion

 \section{Conclusion}

-We proposed a novel problem setting and algorithm for binary classification from positive samples equipped with confidence.
-Our key contribution was to show that an unbiased estimator of the classification risk can be obtained.
+We proposed a novel problem setting and algorithm for binary classification from positive data equipped with confidence.
+Our key contribution was to show that an unbiased estimator of the classification risk can be obtained for positive-confidence data, without negative data or even unlabeled data.
+This was achieved by reformulating the classification risk based on both positive and negative data, to an equivalent expression that only requires positive-confidence data.
 Theoretically, we established an estimation error bound, and experimentally demonstrated the usefulness of our algorithm.